Filocava99/LWJGE/README.md

 # LWJGE
-LightWeightJavaGameEngine is a 3D game engine created on for the [CubicWorldSimulator project](https://github.com/Filocava99/CubicWorldSimulator).
+LightWeightJavaGameEngine is a 3D game engine based on LWJGL created for the [CubicWorldSimulator project](https://github.com/Filocava99/CubicWorldSimulator).